PrincetonUniversity/historic_state_legislative_election_results/README.md

 Input data from 2013 - 2016 are Ballotpedia's state assembly election results pages.
 These pages are scraped using BeautifulSoup, then combined into a single file.

+2016 NJ Assembly results are pulled from Ballotpedia.
+Because the districts are multimember, candidates from each party have been summed together.
 2017 VA House of Delegates election results are pulled from the Virginia Department of Elections.

 ### Output dataset details
-Each row of the output csv file represents an election.
-The party winning the election is identified as Republican, Democrat, Independent, Other, or Both.
-In 2013-2016 elections, For details on how parties are designated, see the codebook accompanying the SLER dataset.
+Each row of the output csv file represents an election. n 2013-2017 elections, the party winning the election is identified as Republican, Democrat, Independent, Other, or Both.
+For details on how parties are designated in previous elections, see the codebook accompanying the SLER dataset.
 "Both" refers to races won by a candidate nominated by both major parties.
 For winning candidates nominated by a major party and a minor party, only their major party is identified.
 Party vote totals represent the total number of votes received by each party in an election, even if they were split between several candidates.